Turkmen navy holds war games in gas-rich Caspian

 By Marat Gurt

-DJAFAR, Turkmenistan, Sept 5 Neutral Turkmenistan flexed its military muscle on Wednesday, holding its first naval exercises in the Caspian Sea to show it can rebuff any attack on the oil and gas riches it hopes to sell to Europe.
+DJAFAR, Turkmenistan Neutral Turkmenistan flexed its military muscle on Wednesday, holding its first naval exercises in the Caspian Sea to show it can rebuff any attack on the oil and gas riches it hopes to sell to Europe.

 Turkmenistan, on the eastern shore of the Caspian Sea, holds the world's fourth-largest natural gas reserves, according to BP data, surpassed only by Russia, Iran and Qatar.
 The other four littoral nations are Russia, Kazakhstan, Azerbaijan and Iran.